-Patients with HIV and CD4+ helper cell count < 200/μL should receive daily prophylactic therapy with trimethoprim/sulfamethoxazole or other appropriate therapy.
+Patients with HIV and CD4+ T cell count < 200/microL should receive daily prophylactic therapy with trimethoprim/sulfamethoxazole or other appropriate therapy.

 Consider typical as well as unusual pathogens in immunocompromised patients who have pneumonia.

-If patients have hypoxemia or an abnormal chest x-ray, do further testing, including sputum testing, ideally with induced or bronchgoscopically obtained sample.
+If patients have hypoxemia or an abnormal chest x-ray, do further testing, including obtaining lower respiratory samples, either induced or bronchoscopically.

 Begin with broad-spectrum antimicrobial therapy.